KanishAnand/Customized-xv6/README.md

 MLFQ scheduler allows processes to move between different priority queues based on their behavior and CPU bursts.
 If a process uses too much CPU time, it is pushed to a lower priority queue, leaving I/O bound and interactive processes for higher priority queues.
-Also, to prevent starvation and aging.
+Also, to prevent starvation aging is implemented.
 In this total of 5 queue's are implemented.
-The time-slice for priority 0 should be 1 timer tick.
+The time-slice for priority 0 is 1 timer tick.
 The times-slice for priority 1 is 2 timer ticks; for priority 2, it is 4 timer ticks; for priority 3, it is 8 timer ticks;
 for priority 4, it is 16 timer ticks.